Antiques, boutiques, steam trains & a splash of the English bubbles

 Take a look at our post on our tour and tasting at Chapel Down.
 You can read all about our personal experience on one of their guided tours.
 It was so informative and relaxed, and I loved the fact they didn’t pressure you into purchasing their products.

-We have created a little YouTube video of Tenterden, why not check it out?
+We have created a little YouTube video of Tenterden.
+Why not take a look?

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.